CRITICAL CARE CAMPAIGN

 Our £12.5 million Critical Care Campaign was launched in 2017 to transform our Adult and Neonatal Intensive Care Units at Chelsea and Westminster Hospital.
 Overwhelming support from our friends, partners and the local community means we have reached our fundraising target in just two years.

-Now, the Critical Care Project is well underway to transform and redevelop both our Intensive Care Units.
+The Critical Care Project is well underway to transform and redevelop both our adult and neonatal Intensive Care Units.
 Once the project is complete, the capacity of the adult ICU will increase by 45%, enabling us to care for an additional 500 adult patients per annum.
-We are also transforming our outdated NICU facility, increasing the space by 40% and installing additional cots so that we can provide life saving care to 150 more babies every year, as well as providing better clinical space and family facilities.

 This patient focused environment will transform our care and patient experience at Chelsea and Westminster Hospital.
 The new, innovative model of care and world-class environment will improve clinical outcomes, reduce costs, improve efficiency and reduce risks for our patients.
 Once complete, Chelsea and Westminster Hospital will house one of the leading Critical Care services in the UK, influencing NHS guidelines and best practice nationally and beyond.